kovaleskima/kovaleskima.github.io/docs/index.md

 I'm a first year graduate student in Applied and Computational Mathematics (ACM) at the University of Washington.
 I graduated from Missouri S&T summa cum laude in May 2024 with a B.S. in Applied Mathematics.

-I am seeking admission to a PhD program at the University of Washington starting autumn 2025 in one of the following departments: Atmospheric Sciences, Civil and Environmental Engineering, Oceanography.
+I have accepted an offer to pursue a PhD in Physical Oceanography at the University of Washinton starting in Autumn 2025!

 In my free time I also love to rock climb!